Juliette Hampton Morgan: Continued civil rights advocacy

 Morgan began to receive hate mail and threatening phone calls in retaliation for expressing her racial views.
-W.A.
-Gayle, the Mayor of Montgomery and a member of the segregationist White Citizens' Council, threatened the library council and demanded that they fire Morgan.
+W. A. Gayle, the Mayor of Montgomery and a member of the segregationist White Citizens' Council, threatened the library council and demanded that they fire Morgan.
 The library council refused, stating that such a decision would violate her First Amendment rights.
 Privately, however, library officials asked that Morgan not write any more letters.
 Many white patrons had destroyed their library cards and boycotted the institution in protest of Morgan's views.
 Morgan agreed to discontinue her letter writing for the sake of the library, and halted her letters for nearly a year.

 Eventually, Morgan could no longer remain silent and resumed her letter writing.
 In 1956, Morgan wrote to newspapers strongly disapproving of the expulsion of University of Alabama student Autherine Lucy, the first black student to attend the university.

 In January, 1957, Buford Boone, editor of the Tuscaloosa News, came to Montgomery.
 There he spoke out against racial injustice and publicly blamed the White Citizens' Council for the increase in violence seen in the community over the past year.
 Morgan later wrote a letter of private praise directly to Boone where she stated:

-There are so many Southerners from various walks of life that know you are right. [...]
-They know what they call 'our Southern way of life' must inevitably change.
-Many of them even are eager for change, but are afraid to express themselves – so afraid to stand alone, to walk out naked as it were.
-Everyone who speaks as you do, who has the faith to do what he believes right in scorn of the consequences, does great good in preparing the way for a happier and more equitable future for all Americans.
-You help redeem Alabama's very bad behavior in the eyes of the nation and the world.
-I had begun to wonder if there were any men in the state – any white men – with any sane evaluation of our situation here in the middle of the Twentieth Century, with any good will, and most especially with any moral courage to express it.

-Boone wanted to publish Morgan’s letter in the newspaper but she refused, citing her agreement with the library to not publish any more letters.
+Boone wanted to publish Morgan's letter in the newspaper but she refused, citing her agreement with the library to not publish any more letters.
 Boone insisted, telling her that publicly stating her views would inspire others.
-Morgan relented and on January 14, 1957 the Tuscaloosa News printed her letter.
+Morgan relented and on January 14, 1957, the Tuscaloosa News printed her letter.